As part of the Office of National Drug Control Policy’s national HIDTA grant program, the LMA HIDTA strives to:

 The Training Initiative is a continuing HIDTA Initiative managed by a Program Manager, in concert with the HIDTA Director and Deputy Director.
 The Program Manager is contracted through the Chester County District Attorney’s Office.
-The focus of the Training Initiative in 2017 remains principally on the job-specific educational needs of LMA HIDTA initiative members
+The focus of the Training Initiative remains principally on the job-specific educational needs of LMA HIDTA initiative members.

 The administration of the LMA HIDTA is centralized and under the control of the Executive Director in accordance with the directives and polices of the LMA HIDTA Executive Board.
 The Director and the Management & Coordination (M&C) staff (with the exception of the Deputy Director) are employees of the Pennsylvania Office of the Attorney General (OAG).
 The Deputy Director is a contractor, engaged through a Personal Services Agreement with Chester Co., PA.